 For example, I recently purchased a product to solve a minor beard problem – Beard Itch.
 Next thing you know, I’m seeing beard related products all over my Amazon account.
 That’s context.

 So how would a small business apply this since they probably don’t have the software and analytics capabilities of Amazon?
 Again, context marketing has three elements: 1) delivering the right content at the 2) right time to the 3) right person.

-Think of your free content, free trials, free samples, etc. as IOUs.
-When you continue to give, give and give, then you’ll eventually get (that’s a Gary Vaynerchuck quote).
+Think of your valuable content as IOUs.
+When you continue to give, give and give, then you’ll eventually get.
+It’s the simple law of reciprocity.

 Now I’ll leave you with a Lloyd Christmas quote about IOUs to really inspire you: “That’s as good as money, sir.
 Those are I.O.U.’s.
 Go ahead and add it up, every cent accounted for.
 Look, see this?
 That’s a car.
 275 thou.
 Might wanna hang onto that one.”

 P.S.
 As always, feel free to comment or email me with any questions.